HAWAI‘I RELIEF PROGRAM FAQs – SUPPORT FOR HOUSING AND UTILITY PAYMENTS

 If a family is determined eligible to receive housing or utility payments, or both, the payments will be sent directly to its designated third-party payee, which may be a landlord, property manager or owner, mortgage company or financial institution, or utility company, on behalf of the eligible family.

 No payments will be issued directly to the family.
-This is to ensure that the payments will not be counted as income should the family apply for SNAP benefits, financial assistance benefits, child care subsidies or other means-tested public assistance programs.
+This is to ensure that the payments will not be counted as income should the family apply for SNAP benefits, financial assistance benefits, child care subsidies, or other public assistance programs.

 1. Who is administering the Hawaiʻi Relief Program?